NIG Annual Work Conference 2022

 State of PhDs in Public Administration and Political Science

-The Netherlands Institute of Governance has made an inventory of the state of PhDs in public administration and political science which we will present today.
+The Netherlands Institute of Governance has made an inventory of the state of PhDs in public administration and political science which was presented during the conference.
 189 recent PhD-theses from 13 Dutch and Flemish universities have been coded and analyzed, aiming to grasp common standards, but also diversity and unique characteristics, of theses.
 With this, we sketch a clear picture of emergent standards in PhD-writing.
 Additionally, focus-groups have been held with (former) PhD-candidates, revolving around crucial issues such as supervision, stress and the proverbial second reviewer, but also about accomplishments and pride.

 More information on the State of PhDs presentation.